ANOTHER FANTASTIC YEAR

 This class demonstrated the impressive range of aromas possible from the Dwarf/Hedgerow varieties of British hops.
 The variety and range were encouraging, with a pleasing spread of aroma types and intensities.

 The class winner was Clive & Richard Edmed with a perfectly presented and characteristic sample of First Gold.

-Richard Edmed, Sales Director of English Hops Ltd, receiving his trophy and award from James Clarke, Head Brewer at Hook Norton Brewery
+Richard Edmed, Director of English Hops Ltd, receiving his trophy and award from James Clarke, Head Brewer at Hook Norton Brewery